 The interview brought tears to my eyes.
-The couple humbly opened their hearts to the Christian magazine, Charisma, and unashamedly confessed, explained and detailed their road from brokenness to wholeness.
+The couple humbly opened their hearts to the Christian magazine, Charisma, and unashamedly confessed, explained and detailed their road from brokenness back to a life of marital wholeness.

-Pitre’s wife, Denisha made the following life-changing statement in the interview:
+Pitre’s wife, Denisha, made the following life-changing statement in the interview:

 “For all wives, but especially for pastors’ wives, you should learn not to be a clone of what you think a pastor’s wife should be.
 I urge women to look inward and discover who they are.
 Focus on developing that.
 Everything you need for your spouse is wrapped up in who you really are.”

-It also takes the ability to rely on God in the most difficult of times and trust His call, not only on your husband’s life, but also on yours.
+It also takes the ability to rely on God in the most difficult of times and trust His call- not only on your husband’s life, but also on yours.
 This ability has a little to do with you.
 Sure, you must take responsibility for your own spiritual growth (i.e. prayer and study of God’s Word), but there’s more to it than that.

-There is an anointing, a presence of God, that comes from His Spirit.
-It gives us the power to have the sort of blind, bold faith like Ms. Pitre.
-We all need that kind of faith to trust God for HUGE ministry goals, enormous prayer request and divine direction.
+There is an anointing, a presence of God, that comes straight from His Spirit.
+It gives us the power to have the sort of blind, bold faith like Ms. Pitre once exhibited in her life.
+We all need that kind of faith to trust God for HUGE ministry goals, enormous prayer requests and divine direction.

 P.S.
 I don’t know any of these people.
 Just offering honor where honor is due.